BloomGameStudio/PlayerService/README.md

 ##### DeletePlayer

-`DELETE /player{identifier}`
+`DELETE /player/:id`

-Soft Deletes a Player.
-Clients can use multiple values in the URL structure by utilizing a colon :
+Soft Deletes a Player from the database

-This distinguishes separate multiple values within a single path parameter.

 **Headers:** None